QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

 In the incomplete markets economy studied here

+- there is a not a unique equilibrium stochastic discount factor

-- there are multiple stochastic discount factors and they price different assets
+- different stochastic discount factors price different assets

 - consumers’ portfolio choices are determinate